Management and Administration

 The Council also has committees to which it delegates powers, and these groups report back to the Council via the Executive Committee.
 Membership of these committees is drawn from the Council but can also include other invited members.
 The main committees are Education & Outreach, Membership & Grants, Meetings, Publications, Policy and Finance.

 Details of the membership of Council and committees are available to Members of the Society; please log on to your profile page to access the Directory.
+A committee organogram can be found here.

 The Nominations Committee